ssb5018/motif-generation-tool/README.md

 python -m hyperparameters.hyperparameter_tuning run
 ```

-The hypTun.txt file inside of the hyperparameters folder holds the output of the hyperparameter_tuning.py file with shape values [10, 20, 30, 40, 50], and weight values set to 1.
+The hypTun.txt file inside of the hyperparameters folder holds the output of the first round of hyperparameter tuning.
+It is the result of running the hyperparameter_tuning.py file with shape values [10, 20, 30, 40, 50], and weight values set to 1.

-The hypTun2.txt file inside of the hyperparameters folder holds the output of the hyperparameter_tuning.py file with the following input for shape values (weight values are set to 1):
+The hypTun2.txt file inside of the hyperparameters folder holds the output of the second round of hyperparameter tuning.
+It is the result of the hyperparameter_tuning.py file with the following input for shape values (weight values are set to 1):

 ```bash
 shape_values = {'hom': [50, 55, 60, 65, 70],